jeaunrg/Dicom-Help/README.md

 ## Tools for Understanding DICOMs
 ### NEMA (DICOM Standards)
 [https://dicom.nema.org/medical/dicom/current/output/chtml/part16/ps3.16.html](https://dicom.nema.org/medical/dicom/current/output/chtml/part16/ps3.16.html)
+### Element Structures
+The DICOM file is divided into two parts: the file_meta and the body.
+This is referred to as a 'Dataset' in pydicom.
+A Dataset is an object containing 'Elements' and 'Sequences,' which are simply lists of sub-Datasets

+### Table Structures
 ### INNOLITICS (DICOM type browser)
 [https://dicom.innolitics.com/ciods](https://dicom.innolitics.com/ciods)
+# DCMTK
+Dicom toolkit to generate, modify or validate your dicoms

 ## Different Types of DICOMs
 ### Base DICOM
 ### Secondary Capture
 #### Multiframe
 #### Image Compression
+JPEG2000Lossless, JPEG2000, JPEGLSLossless, RLELossless
 ### Structured Report
 According to NEMA TID 1501 standards
 #### Qualitative Primitive